 Wendy Sterling, MS, RD, CSSD is a Registered Dietitian and a Board Certified Specialist in Sports Dietetics in the Bay Area in California.
-She specializes in sports nutrition, eating disorders, and weight management.
+She specializes in sports nutrition, eating disorders, and weight concerns.
 Wendy maintains a private practice in Menlo Park and Los Altos, California.
-Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food,” forthcoming from The Experiment Publishers in Spring 2018.
+Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food.”
 She is also the co-author of, “No Weigh!!!
-A Teen’s Guide to Body Image, Food, and Emotional Wisdom,” forthcoming Spring 2018 by Jessica Kingsley Publishers, in London.
+A Teen’s Guide to Body Image, Food, and Emotional Wisdom.”

 Wendy is currently the Team Nutritionist of the Oakland Athletics.
 She has consulted for the Golden State Warriors, New York Jets (2006-2013), NY Islanders, and Hofstra University’s Women’s Lacrosse and Volleyball teams, where she worked directly with players to improve endurance, speed and explosiveness.
 Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program Wendy has been a nutrition consultant for the Menlo School since 2014, where she has developed a sports nutrition curriculum for the Athletics program, and consults for the Santa Clara Aquamaids synchronized swim team.
 She is a Sports Performance Nutrition Consultant for a variety of Sports Agencies, where she helps athletes achieve peak performance prior to the NBA draft and NFL Combine.
 Wendy is part of the United States Olympic Committee Sports Dietitian Registry.
 She works closely with competitive athletes in order to enhance sports performance and gain a competitive edge.